sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

 How to use it ?
 ---------------

 In order to make it work, let's take a real life example: "a post from a blog can have different input formats".
 So, the post model requires the following fields:

- - a ``contentFormatter`` field: store the selected formatter
+* a ``contentFormatter`` field: store the selected formatter;
- - a ``rawContent`` field: store the original content from the user
+* a ``rawContent`` field: store the original content from the user;
- - a ``content`` field: store the transformed content display to the visitor
+* a ``content`` field: store the transformed content display to the visitor.

 Now, let's define a form to edit this post: